 Typically, after 10 min we should be able to determine from the examples we share and the pain points you tell us, whether a follow-up meeting can be scheduled.

 You finally get to talk to the person you wanted to and had a great conversation with.

 Now it’s time to close the call with a strong finish line and set clear next steps.

 Otherwise, all the great preparation is lost, and next time you might not be so lucky to get that much time again.

 To continue improving the 10 Cold Calling Tips, the most important one is to analyze your results.

 Go through your list and see how many meetings you managed to schedule, how many rejections you got, and how often you got stuck at the gatekeeper.

 These insights will help you to determine your weak spots and continuously improve with every additional call.

-Do try these cold calling tips and trick and let me know your experience in the comments below.
+Do try these tips and let me know your experience in the comments below.